HalaEddouh/Capstone/README.md

 Checkpoint 1:
 https://imgur.com/gallery/a4YLssn

 So far i've completed the app evaluation which includes the navigation, screen archetypes and many more things.
 I've started my app and included a demo of it, which is linked above.
+So far my app has a search button and drop down for the providers.

 Schema